Discrimination

 - Article 12 TEC forbids any discrimination on the grounds of nationality (Photo: European Commission)

-Article 13 TEC allows actions to combat discrimination "based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation".
-The Council decides by unanimity.
+Article 10 TFEU allows actions to combat discrimination "based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation".

 Notes

-- By using this Article on discrimination it may also be possible for the Court to decide on such issues as female clergy, the right of establishment of state churches, the legalisation of abortion, gay marriages and the adoption of children by homosexual couples in various EU member countries.
+- By using this Article on discrimination it may also be possible for the Court to decide on such issues as female clergy, the right of establishment of state churches, the legalisation of abortion, gay marriage and the adoption of children by homosexual couples in various EU member countries.

-- Ireland and Malta have special opt-outs (derogations) on abortion.
+Ireland and Malta have special opt-outs (derogations) on abortion.